andrii-kusch/fetch-rewards/README.md

 ## Last thoughts

 I am likely forgetting other important things.
 Please let me know if you have any questions!
-And hope to discuss this with you soon
+And hope to discuss this with you soon!